Home » Running Mechanics Explained » Why Running Speed May Depend On What Peaks Together

 Why?

-Because stronger pieces may not solve poorly aligned relationships.
+Because stronger individual contributors do not automatically solve poorly supported movement relationships.

-💥 Sometimes the issue may be less missing force…
+💥 Sometimes the issue is not missing force.

 That is a very different diagnosis.

-➡️ Related: Why You’re Not Getting Faster (And What May Really Be Holding You
+➡️ Why You’re Not Getting Faster (And What May Really Be Holding You Back)

-🚀 What If Faster Running Depends On Improving What Converges?
+🚀 What If Faster Running Depends On Improving What Rises Together?

 This may be the practical takeaway.